ToluClassics/candle-tutorial/README.md

 ## Getting Started:

+### 0. Important things to note

+- When Porting an already trained checkpoint to Candle, there's a bunch of PyTorch code that are not relevant and they are mostly included for handling different scenarios in training.
+It's definitely beneficial to know which functions to bypass if the code is mostly geared towards loading an already trained model.

+- Python Built in Method: Unlike Python where we have built-in methods like `__call__` that allow us to use a class as a method and `__init__` for initializing a class, In rust we have to explicitly define methods like `Class::new()` to initialize a class and `CLass::forward` to perform a forward pass.
+This is going to be a recurrent theme in most of the classes below.

+- It is important to write [unit tests](tests/test_roberta.rs) after writing most or every module to ensure that input and output shapes in Candle are consistent with the same module in pytorch

+- In PyTorch, we can initialize module weights by creating a class method `_init_weights` but in candle it becomes a design decision, you can initialize a tensor using the shape of your weights/bias (e.g. ) and hold it in a `VarBuilder`

 ### 1. Start a new rust project
 The command below will create a new rust project called `candle-roberta` in the current directory with a `Cargo.toml` file and a `src` directory with a `main.rs` file in it.